foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/README.md

 - Automatic micro/progress sequence selection based on screen size
 - Preserves all volumio-player features (messages, debug overlay)
 - Self-contained and portable
+- Pre-rotated image sequences for each rotation
+- plymouth= parameter for rotation control

 ## Runtime Detection (Recommended)

+**NOTE**: Runtime detection patches only the volumio-adaptive theme.
+It does not apply to volumio-text theme, which uses system-level framebuffer rotation.

 The theme includes an optional runtime detection system that eliminates the need for initramfs rebuilds when changing display rotation: